lechimp-p/dicto.php/BACKLOG.md

 * Shit.
 I think i just found out i would really need a graph database to solve the problem really elegantly.

+# Graph
+* Let Graph return a Query object instead of instantiating it, then replace execute_on with execute.

 # Cleanup
 * Reorder tests to match the different rules better.
 * Every submodule could have its own Config, those could then be combined to the